What to do if your gift card goes missing

 Keeping your gift cards safe

 Because it can be such a hassle to try to get a gift card replaced, it pays to keep these little pieces of plastic safe.
-If you are planning to give gift cards this holiday season or if you just tore the wrapping paper off a shiny new card, what can you do to prevent its loss?
+If you are planning to give a gift card, or if you just tore the wrapping paper off a shiny new card, what can you do to prevent its loss?
 Here are some tips:

-3) Record gift card details.
-You can jot down your gift card information (and keep it in a safe place, of course) or use an app to record the gift card number and PIN.
-Using an app such as Gyft is the best option because it allows you to keep all of your gift card numbers safely in one place and track balances, Kuadey says, noting that the average person has three to five gift cards.
+3. Record gift card details.
+You can jot down your gift card information (and keep it in a safe place, of course) or use an app or mobile wallet to record the gift card number and PIN.
+Using an app such as Gyft allows you to keep all of your gift card numbers safely in one place and track balances, Kuadey says, noting that the average person has three to five gift cards.
 “A number of apps have popped up that allow you to convert your physical gift card into a digital one,” Davies says.
 Most use cloud-based servers, so you can recover your gift card number even if you lose your device, he says.